guychenya/cognate/README.md

 3.  **Universal Compatibility**:
     - Use "ultrathink" or "think hard" prompts with ANY supported model
-    - Claudish handles the translation layer for you
+    - Cognate handles the translation layer for you

 ## Context Scaling & Auto-Compaction

-**NEW in v1.2.0**: Claudish now intelligently manages token counting to support ANY context window size (from 128k to 2M+) while preserving Claude Code's native auto-compaction behavior.
+**NEW in v1.2.0**: Cognate now intelligently manages token counting to support ANY context window size (from 128k to 2M+) while preserving Claude Code's native auto-compaction behavior.

 ### The Challenge